1.0 POLICY STATEMENT

 2.4.2 PUNISHMENT AND PENALTIES

-One or more of the following programmes of action may be taken when a student has been found to have violated the student code of conduct:
+One or more of the following programs of action may be taken when a student has been found to have violated the student code of conduct:

 - Monetary Fines: Monetary Fines is a sanction in which a student is required to deposit money as penalty or any amount deposited by him is forfeited or adjusted, resulting from It also includes Restitution which means making compensation for loss, injury, or damage.